 One of the main goals of a well-designed life insurance policy is to provide for your surviving beneficiaries once you pass away through the death benefit.
 If a policyholder surrenders his or her policy, the original death benefit will cease to exist.
 The good news is for those who have permanent life insurance with cash value, you are still entitled to that cash value and won’t forfeit previous payments made on it.
 The bad news is that you’ll no longer have the same death benefit and may be charged a surrender fee depending on the type of life insurance policy that you purchased.
 Additionally, any outstanding loan amounts from the policy will be settled with the accumulated cash value before it’s surrendered.

 Let’s take a more detailed look into the three main ways to access your policy’s cash value from nonforfeiture including automatic premium loan, extended-term insurance, or reduced paid-up options.

-An automatic premium loan is a nonforfeiture option that allows the insurance company to access the accumulated cash value in a permanent life insurance product to pay the premium on a policy that is in risk of lapsing from un paid premium.
+An automatic premium loan is a nonforfeiture clause that allows the insurance company to access the accumulated cash value in a permanent life insurance product to pay the premium on a policy that is at risk of lapsing from unpaid premium.

 An automatic premium loan is similar to a regular loan where the policyholder accesses the cash values of the policy, but instead of personally receiving the funds, the loan funds are earmarked internally by the insurance company and utilized to pay the outstanding premium on the policy.